1. Answers

 2. Deploy the zotero helm chart on AWS EKS

-To deploy the Zotero Helm chart on an AWS EKS cluster using Pulumi, we need to follow these steps:
+To deploy the Zotero Helm chart on an AWS EKS cluster using Pulumi, follow these steps:

-1. Create an EKS Cluster: We’ll set up an EKS cluster using Pulumi’s EKS module.
+1. Create an EKS Cluster: Set up an EKS cluster using Pulumi’s EKS module.
+This involves creating a VPC, subnet, and configuring the cluster’s instance types and capacities.

-2. Deploy Zotero using Helm: We’ll deploy the Zotero Helm chart onto the EKS cluster.
+2. Deploy Zotero using Helm: Use the Helm provider to deploy the Zotero Helm chart onto the EKS cluster.
+This step involves specifying the chart details and repository.

 • @pulumi/eks for creating and managing the EKS cluster.